wp-plugins/soundcloud-is-gold/readme.txt

 * Style sortcode in TinyMCE (editor) because it would be cool and neat;
 * Trigger live preview when changing Soundcloud user name
 * Live search while typing a name in the user name field.
 So if you're looking for someone it's kind of easier.
-* pagination in tab (is it really needed?)
+* Pagination in tab (is it really needed?)
-* change background color and comments color
+* Change background color and comments color

 == Installation ==